wui-hong/tp/docs/DeveloperGuide.md

 - **Enhancement**: We plan on making `You` a part of our reserved names to prevent this issue, and disallow users from creating `Name` with that value.

+### More Descriptive `Person` UI Card

+- **Background**: Currently, when displaying a `Person` in the person UI card, person fields like `Address`, `Email`, etc are displayed as is, separated by line.
+However, there are no labels for the field names

+- **Issue**: This can be potentially confusing as users would not know which line represents a certain field.
+For example, if a user had an `Address` with the value of `DaCondo@changi.sg`, it will be displayed in the UI card as is with no label to let the user know that it represents an `Address`.
+Hence, this could be confused with an `Email`.

+- **Enhancement**: In the person UI card, we plan on including the field names on each line so that the user can better associate each of the person's detail with the appropriate field to prevent confusion in cases such as the one mentioned above.